damageboy/uftp/ReadMe.txt

 --== Running under Windows ==--

-UFTP was originally written to run in a UNIX/Linux environment, so it doens't natively do things that other Windows servers do such as run in the background or run as a Windows service.
+UFTP was originally written to run in a UNIX/Linux environment, so it doesn't natively do things that other Windows servers do such as run in the background or run as a Windows service.
 Included with UFTP are hidedos.exe, instsrv.exe, and srvany.exe which allows these things to happen.
 Hidedos is a utility